 - In person at Town Hall.
 Monday to Friday 8:30 a.m. to 4:30 p.m.

 Please Note: In order to investigate your concerns/complaints properly, please provide us with the following information:

 - Your first and last name,

 - Your phone number, and

 - The Collingwood address where the issue is or has taking place.
-(If it is for a vacant lot, please give a detailed description of its location).
+(If it is for a vacant lot, please provide a detailed description of the location).

 Unless permitted by the Municipal Freedom of Information and Protection of Privacy Act, R.S.O.
 1990, c.
 M.56, or required as a result of disclosure, your personal information will be kept confidential.
 Should the matter proceed to court, it may be necessary for you to attend court as a witness to the violation.